 A mix of Calf Manna, dry old fashioned oats (not quick cook), black oil sunflower seeds, safflower seeds, & barely can be fed once a week as a treat.
 Be sure to offer this in a separate feed bowl from the regular feed to keep your rabbit from digging the pelleted food out in order to get to the seed mix.
 If feeding organic, you will want to omit the Calf Manna.
 Calf Manna can usually be found at feed stores.
 Seeds & oats can be found online & in some stores.
 If feeding organic, you can try the natural food section of your grocery store, the natural food store or order online.

-One papaya tablet or one small piece of organic pineapple can be fed daily.
+One papaya tablet or one small piece of dried organic pineapple or dried organic papaya can be fed daily.
 The rabbit considers it a treat but it's purpose is as a wool block preventative.
 Do not give more!
 The sugars are too high & can easily cause diarrhea which can be fatal to your rabbit.
-If you choose to supplement with pineapple be sure to buy organic pineapple with one ingredient, "pineapple".
+If you choose to supplement with dried pineapple or papaya be sure to buy organic with one ingredient, "pineapple" or "papaya".
 Sulfured, candied & other oddities can do your rabbit serious harm & may even kill your bunny.
-Organic dried pineapple can be purchased online, in some grocery stores as well as some natural food stores.
+Organic dried pineapple & papaya can be purchased online, in some grocery stores as well as some natural food stores.
 Papaya tablets can be purchase in most pet stores as well as online.